XMapper/XMapper.Testing/README.md

 }
 ```

-2. Test all mappers via a single AssertXMapper method call inside a unit test:
+2. Test all mappers via a single method call inside a unit test:
 ```csharp
 using XMapper.Testing;
 using Xunit;